amethyst/rustrogueliketutorial/book/src/chapter_4.md

 }
 ```

-This produces a map with two rooms in it:

-TODO - Screenshot
+If you `cargo run` your project, you'll see that we now have two rooms - not linked together.

 ## Making a corridor